usaid-cs/yesterday-i-learned/biology.md

+1. Nitrites prevent spoilage [of meat] due to botulism bacteria.
+In the stomach, nitrites can be converted to nitrosamines, which are faintly carcinogenic.
+"Natural" alternatives like celery juice (source of nitrates) with lactobacillus (which converts nitrates into nitrites) are actually worse, with a final nitrite level higher than that of typical nitrite applications.
+"The bacteria also pre-prepare some carcinogenic nitrosamines, just because they can.
+Properly cured bacon contains zero nitrosamines."
+1. Women's version of [morning wood](https://en.wikipedia.org/wiki/Nocturnal_penile_tumescence) is [nocturnal clitoral tumescence](https://en.wikipedia.org/wiki/Nocturnal_clitoral_tumescence), aka morning dew.
+As of now, only women know if it's a thing.
+Related fun fact: having a full bladder gets you morning wood more often.
+1. The "motor theory of perception" tries to explain people tapping their feet when they listen to music, as the brain's way to make sense of the sound.
 1. 1 out of 166 Americans are allergic to peanuts.
 1. [Bananas float in water](https://www.reference.com/food/bananas-float-water-5491aa8a0f6cc85c).
 Salt or fresh water.
 1. Women are more likely to have three biceps.